 Thanks to social media, more people than ever now consume architecture every day through their feeds.
 However, their attention is fleeting — with millions of architectural ideas flowing across the web, each designer has just a brief moment to make an impact.

-This means one image or drawing needs to possess the power to tell a whole story on its own, in seconds.
-For any designer, producing a viral drawing might just kickstart their career.
-But what exactly makes an architectural drawing special?
+This means one shot needs to possess the power to tell a whole story on its own, in seconds.
+For any aspiring photographer, producing a viral image might just kickstart their career.
+But what exactly makes an architectural photo special?

 Enter The One Photo Challenge.

-The One Photo Challenge is open for early registration today, with submissions being accepted from March 3rd this year.
-With 2 grand prizes of $2,500 for students and non-students, plus rewards more to be announced, Architizer’s newest architectural ideas competition poses a simple question:
+The One Photo Challenge competition is now accepting submissions, with a Main Entry Deadline of March 26th this year.
+With 2 grand prizes of $2,500 and Fujifilm cameras for students and non-students, Architizer’s global architectural ideas competition poses a simple question:

 Can you capture a single photograph that tells a powerful story about architecture?